MikeMirzayanov/testlib/README.md

 }
 ```

-This generator outputs random permutation, the size equals to the first command line argument.
+This generator outputs a random permutation; the size is equal to the first command-line argument.

 ```c++
 #include "testlib.h"